-The iteration order of elements in the resulting collection is not guaranteed to be stable, unless it is a sorted collector such as toSortedSet or 'toSortedMap.
+The iteration order of elements in the resulting collection is not guaranteed to be stable.
+To achieve stable iteration order, use ConstraintCollectors.toCollection() together with a sorted collection, such as TreeSet.

 6.4.6.
 Conditional propagation

 Conditional propagation enables you to exclude constraint matches from the constraint stream based on the presence or absence of some other object.